Ramigiusz/SOC-Automation-Project/README.md

     - The email serves as a trigger for the analyst to start investigating the alert.

 #### 5.1 Extracting Hash Value
-When you see details of execution argument, we can see that Shuffle copies all cool data from the Wazuh

 ![image](https://github.com/user-attachments/assets/f42a5295-3a4a-434c-abbf-0a9810c7f4cc)